 Be imitators of me, as I am of Christ.
 (1 Corinthians 11:1).

-If you want your child to learn how to live in and enjoy wonderful relationships, your primary goal must be to show them the one who perfected relational living; He is Christ.
+If you want your child to learn how to live in and enjoy wonderful relationships, your primary goal must be to show them the One who perfected relational living: He is Christ.
 You want them to be Christlike.
 Every Christian parent wants their child to be an authentic and maturing representation of Jesus, which leads to an important question: What is the most effective way to teach your child how to be like Jesus?
 You export your life to them.
 You must become a living, breathing, walking example of what you want your children to become.

 You must actively, daily, and practically live out what you want everyone in your home to be, including your wayward spouse.
 Give your child a good picture that will be different from any poor images in your home.
 Ask the Father to give you the grace and boldness to give your children that portrait.
 In a perfect world, both parents realize their imperfect exportation of Christ to their children.
 They see how it led to a confused and frustrating picture for their kids to emulate.
 This kind of parental failure motivates humble and broken parents to fix the marriage, but, as you know, we do not live in a perfect world.